Land subject to Surcharge

 Meaning of 'residential purposes'

-Although not defined under the Act, 'residential purposes' is taken by the Commissioner to include land on which a structure exists (or can be lawfully built) and which may lawfully be used or occupied by a person as their home or place of accommodation.
+Although not defined under the Land Tax Act 2000, 'residential purposes' is taken by the Commissioner to include land on which a structure exists (or can be lawfully built) and which may lawfully be used or occupied by a person as their home or place of accommodation.
 Purposes ancillary to and consistent with a person's home or place of accommodation would also be considered as 'residential purposes'.